jlingford/hyddb_web/README.md

 ### Limitations of the sequence classifier

 HydDB is unable to accurately check whether uploaded sequences correspond to hydrogenases or not.
 Instead, it is well-suited for functionally-predictive classification of known hydrogenases into different subgroups.
 Please ensure that all sequences that you upload correspond to catalytic subunits of hydrogenases (e.g. using conserved domain database and phylogenetic trees).
 Sequences that do not encode catalytic subunits of hydrogenases will still be classified, but the result may be wrong.

+### Missing protein databank (PDB) information

+Since migrating the HydDB from its original server, the information tables for protein structures were lost.
+These included PDB codes for different hydrogenases, including details of protein structure resolution and host species.
+Therefore, all "Structures" tables (under the "Architecture" section of each "Information Page" entry) says "None".
+Since it would be quite laborious to add this PDB info back in, a quick workaround to find a list of PDBs for each hydrogenase will be to search the [UniProt](https://www.uniprot.org/id-mapping) database with the NCBI RefSeq accession ID's provided in the HydDB.
+UniProt entries contain up-to-date PDB's and AlphaFold2 models.

 ### Updating the HydDB